onlyquake/xonotic-wiki/Keepaway.md

 The first player to reach the frag limit (usually 30) will win the match.

+### Custom scoring

+Servers can change the scoring system.
+In particular, it's possible to also award players with points based on time, solely for carrying the ball around.

 Detailed rules
 --------------

-* If nobody collects the ball for 10 seconds, it will teleport to a random place
+* If nobody collects the ball for a while, it will teleport to a random place

 Helpful Hints and Tips
 ----------------------